 Activity distance rating

 Alone Time Redbone Coonhounds prefer spending time with their people but will tolerate an hour or two on their own if they must.
 Crate training can prevent them from resorting to unwanted behaviors, such as chewing and howling when they become bored.
-Because of their high need for exercise and attention, Reds are best suited to homes where a family member is home most of the time.
+Because of their strong need for exercise and attention, Reds are best suited to homes where a family member is home most of the time.

 Health and Grooming